show_page.php1 : dn01a.jpg

 HISTORY: The animal presented with an oral mass

-HISTOLOGIC DESCRIPTION: Gingiva: Expanding the subepithelial connective tissue, elevating the overlying hyperplastic mucosa, and extending to cut borders is an unencapsulated, paucicellular neoplasm composed of spindle to stellate cells that are evenly spaced, arranged in loose, haphazard streams, and separated by an abundant collagenous matrix.
+HISTOPATHOLOGIC DESCRIPTION: Gingiva: Expanding the subepithelial connective tissue, elevating the overlying hyperplastic mucosa, and extending to cut margins is an unencapsulated, moderately cellular neoplasm composed of spindle to stellate cells that are evenly spaced, arranged in loose, haphazard streams, and separated by an abundant collagenous matrix.
 Neoplastic cells have indistinct cell borders, a scant to moderate amount of eosinophilic, fibrillar cytoplasm, and an irregularly oval to elongate nucleus with finely stippled to hyperchromatic chromatin and an indistinct nucleolus.
-The mitotic count is less than 1 per 10 high power fields (2.37mm2).
+The mitotic count is less than 1 per 2.37mm2.
 Focally within the neoplasm is an island of immature, woven bone (osseous metaplasia).
-Multifocally there are also few aggregates of homogenous, eosinophilic material up to 40 um in diameter (dental hard substance).
+Multifocally, there are also few aggregates of homogenous, eosinophilic material up to 40 µm in diameter (cemento-osseous matrix).
 There are multiple small subepithelial and perivascular accumulations of plasma cells, fewer lymphocytes, and occasional neutrophils.
-The overlying epithelium is moderately hyperplastic forming anastomosing rete ridges up to 2 mm in length with moderate acanthosis, spongiosis, multifocal epithelial intracellular edema, multifocal hyperkeratosis, neutrophilic exocytosis, and a focal area of erosion.
+The overlying epithelium is moderately hyperplastic forming anastomosing rete ridges up to 2 mm in length with moderate acanthosis, spongiosis, multifocal intracellular edema, multifocal hyperkeratosis, neutrophilic exocytosis, and a focal area of erosion.

-MORPHOLOGIC DIAGNOSIS: Gingiva: Peripheral odontogentic fibroma (POF), boxer, canine.
+MORPHOLOGIC DIAGNOSIS: Gingiva: Peripheral odontogenic fibroma (POF), boxer, canine.

 SYNONYMS: Fibromatous epulis of periodontal ligament origin (FEPLO)